Angela: A Remembering

 She exists in the quiet architecture of my work.

-Dear friend, it is my hope that, in some way, the life she did not get to live continues—through my practice, through remembering her, and now, in sharing her story with you.
+Dear friend, it is my hope that, in some way, the life you did not get to live continues—through my practice, through remembering you, and now, in sharing your story with others.

 Forever, Angela’s friend,